 About Us

-We are pleased to introduce ourselves, the members of the Gigawatts...
+With that, we are pleased to introduce ourselves, the members of the Gigawatts...
 Here are a few fun facts about the crew that is so happy to entertain you, provide you the best music and leave you wanting more!

 Poppy - Lead Vocals